-The Company represents that each insurance contract represents a different group of insurable risk.
+The Company issues insurance contracts in the normal course of business, under which it accepts significant insurance risk from its policyholders.
 There is only one contract written, and as such, the contract would be held at the individual contract level.